oracle-livelabs/database/datapump-x-platform-migration/02-PreparationSource/PreparationSource.md

 - Connected to the Hands On Lab

-## Task 1: Open Terminal Window and Create OS Source Directories
+## Task 1: Create OS Source Directories and Unzip XTTS ZIP File
 Activate the source terminal window and create two directories; one for the Data Pump dump file, another one for the SOURCE.

 ### Source directory for XTTS